wibauxl/MiniQuad/README.md

 ### arduino
 - All the files required to program the ESP8266 through the Arduino application.
-- Data folder containing the framework 7 application.
+- Data folder containing the Framework7 application.

 ### html
 - The files of the Framework7 v2 application (found in arduino/MiniQuad/data, with bigger files gzipped)